Ascott Accelerates Oakwood Signings To Capture Rising Demand For Bleisure Travel, Launches Heartfelt Culinary Campaign To Celebrate The Brand's Commit...

 Oakwood launches brand campaign All You Knead is Comfort, inviting guests to experience the comforts of home through food-inspired activations.

-Ms Tan Bee Leng, Chief Commercial Officer, Ascott, said: 'As bleisure travel continues to grow, our guests are increasingly seeking distinctive culinary experiences.
+Ms Tan Bee Leng, Chief Commercial Officer, Ascott, said:“As bleisure travel continues to grow, our guests are increasingly seeking distinctive culinary experiences.
 This reflects a broader shift towards experiential travel, where food acts as a gateway to understanding and appreciating the culture and heritage of each destination.
 Oakwood is well-positioned to ride this trend and distinguish itself with its multi-faceted approach to culinary tourism.
 With Home on a Plate as one of our brand signatures, Oakwood apartments are equipped with kitchens, allowing guests to prepare local dishes using ingredients sourced from the region.
 This hands-on approach not only fosters a deeper cultural connection but also offers flexibility in dining choices.
 Additionally, our food & beverage programme, All You Knead is Comfort, goes beyond the physical dining spaces by offering guests interactive culinary events like cooking classes, food tastings and seasonal offerings.
-These activities enable guests to engage directly with local chefs and food traditions, enriching their stay and creating lasting memories.'
-All You Knead is Comfort Brand Campaign 2025
+These activities enable guests to engage directly with local chefs and food traditions, enriching their stay and creating lasting memories.”

 Oakwood's All You Knead is Comfort brand campaign this year taps into the universal power of comfort food to soothe the soul and satisfy the palate.
 Celebrating comfort food as a language that resonates with everyone, the campaign invites guests to experience the comforts of home through food-inspired activations, including cooking classes, celebrity chef collaborations and limited-time offerings at on-property restaurants, available through 31 March 2025.